orange-cloudfoundry/gitlab-release-resource/README.md

 # GitLab Releases Resource

-Fetches and creates versioned GitLab resources.
-GitLab resources are metadata attached to tags.
-Note that `check` will skip tags that do not have associated resources.
+Fetches and creates versioned GitLab releases.
+Note that `check` will skip tags that do not have associated releases.

-Note that this is still in development, and is still undergoing changes.
-It may or may not work properly at the moment, but should hopefully be somewhat more stable soon.

-You may want to clean up your uploads folder over time if you re-run a put step with the same inputs, as this will simply re-upload the files under a new hash.
+:warning: Limitations :warning:

+Gitlab has a [known bug](https://gitlab.com/gitlab-org/gitlab/-/issues/28978) that makes impossible to download assets published to a project using a private-token.
+When using `in` with such release, download assets will contain the plain HTML of gitlab's sign-in page.

+Once the bug will be fixed, the resource will behave as expected with no further modification.

 ## Source Configuration